 BA from Cal State Hayward.

 First year working at Jesuit: 2008

 Michael Cheney has been involved in Ignatian education since 1984.
 He has Bachelor’s and Master’s degrees in Spanish from St. Louis University, and a Masters in Religious Studies from Mt.
 St. Mary’s College.
-He teaches sophomore Christian Morality and senior Ethics.
+He teaches junior Christian Testament/Social Justice and senior Ignatian Spirituality.

 Julia Clark is a member of the Office of Advancement.
 As the Director of Annual Giving, she is responsible for raising money for the operating budget to meet the gap between what a family pays for tuition and the full-cost of a Jesuit education.
 Born in Fresno, CA, Julia worked in the telcom industry for 21 years before retiring.
 She is the mother of Neil (JHS ’07) and Katie (SFHS ’12).
 She began her professional relationship with Jesuit in 2004.
 In her spare time she loves to read, entertain, and spend time with family and friends.

 I am originally from Pennsylvania.
 I attended college at Northwestern University and played field hockey and lacrosse during my four years as an undergraduate.
 I later competed for the US National Field Hockey team and was named an alternate goalkeeper to the 1988 Olympic Field Hockey team.

 Born and raised in Los Angeles, Fadia attended Marymount High School before completing her undergraduate studies at UCLA.
 While working on her Master’s degree at Stanford, Fadia entered the classroom as a Language Arts teacher and moved into a teaching position at Rocklin High School.
 Fadia took time away from the classroom to pursue a Ph.D.